 - Prorated interest

 4. Maintenance and Repairs

-One of the deeply hidden costs when buying a home in Los Angeles is the expense of covering emergency repairs and/or maintenance soon after the sale.
+One of the deeply hidden costs when buying a home in Riverside is the expense of covering emergency repairs and/or maintenance soon after the sale.
 No matter how thorough the inspection, major things can and do go wrong.
 So you need to plan for expenses like replacing the air conditioning unit when it gives out in the middle of July.